dkuang1980/react-custom-table/README.md

 </TableContainer>
 ```

-To see more details for the usage, please checkout our demo folder.
+To see more details for the usage, please check the code in our demo folder.